rothgar/awesome-tmux/README.md

   - [tmux-tpm](https://github.com/tmux-plugins/tpm) Tmux Plugin Manager
   - [tmux-urlview](https://github.com/tmux-plugins/tmux-urlview) Quickly open any url on your terminal window!
 (No commits since 2016, see tmux-urlscan or tmux-fzf-url for a maintained alternative.)
   - [tmux-yank](https://github.com/tmux-plugins/tmux-yank) Tmux plugin for copying to system clipboard.
 Works on OSX, Linux and Cygwin.
+- [tmux-port](https://github.com/fiqryq/port) A tiny tmux plugin to view listening ports and kill processes — in a centered popup or split panes.

 ### Development and testing